farrelleoin93/milestone-3-seed-shelf/README.md

 ---
 The main features of this website are:
 - an attractive design.
 - a navigation bar that the user understands how to use even on their first visit to the website and that brings them to the appropriate part of the website.
+- a carousel that shows the user images of some of the seeds that they could learn to grow, these images also act as links to the page on how to grow the seed.
+- a "Recently Added" section that displays the last three seeds that have been added.
+- pages that provide users with the information on how to grow plants, fruit, vegatables and herbs.
+- an add seed page so that users can add their own information on how to grow a seed.
+- a profile page that allows users to edit or delete the seeds that they have added.
+- registration, log in and log out pages.
 - a working contact us form so that the users can ask questions and give feedback about the website.
 - links to social network platforms.

 Features that will be added in the future are:
--
+- an option to add videos of seeds growing.
+- a comment section so people can provide some extra tips on how to grow seeds.

 ## <a name="technologies">Technologies</a>